adammcw01/Django-Resource-Monitor/README.md

 ### Testing The Application

-Testing can only be ran locally using python unittest.
+Testing can only be run locally using python unittest.
-For full testing history please visit github
+For full testing history please visit [github](https://github.com/adammcw01/Django-Resource-Monitor/actions)

 1. Open a command prompt here
 2. Run `cd api` and then `pytest` to generate a test report for the Flaks API.